ABC Brickworks Food Centre guide

 7. Wow Wow West

 I remember watching Wow Wow West being featured on a TV programme when I was younger and even now, years later, it is still pulling in the crowd.
 They serve good ol’ hawker Western fare; the food doesn’t taste exceptional, but what keeps customers returning are their huge portions, affordable price, and consistent quality.
-Classics such as Grilled Chicken Chop ($7) and Fish and Chips ($7) are simple and satisfying.
-Those with larger appetites can get a Chicken Cheese Sausage ($2) or a Pork Sausage ($3) as an add-on.
+Classics such as Chicken Chop ($7) and Fish and Chips ($8) are simple and satisfying.
+Those with larger appetites can also get a Pork Cheese Sausage ($3) as an add-on.

 Unit number: #01-133